 Abnormal bleeding can happen at any point during a woman's life, although it's most common during the perimenopausal years (during the transition into menopause.)
-The OB/GYNs at Capital Women's Care in Arlington and McLean, Virginia perform complete work-ups to determine the cause of abnormal bleeding.
+The OB/GYNs at Capital Women's Care in Arlington, Virginia perform complete work-ups to determine the cause of abnormal bleeding.
 With a proper diagnosis, effective treatment can begin.
 Patients can get relief from abnormal bleeding and all the problems that may go along with it.

 A certain amount of variation can occur during any woman's menstrual periods.
 While you may have heavy periods occasionally, that doesn't mean the bleeding is necessarily abnormal until the following things are true.